Naiftt/SPAFD/README.md

-'label_flip01': It will flip the true label 1 to the fake label 0 <br /> 'opposite_weight100': It will the true weights multiplied by -100 <br /> 'scaled_weight100': It will scale the true weights by 100 <br /> 'craftedModel': It is a designed crafted attack.
+'label_flip01': It will flip the true label 1 to the fake label 0 <br /> 'opposite_weight100': It will the true weights multiplied by -100 <br /> 'scaled_weight100': It will scale the true weights by 100 <br /> 'craftedModel': It is a designed crafted attack.  <br /> Example of attack info (Attacks on more than one agents): <br /> --AttackInfo "{0:'label_flip01', 1:'random_weight', 2:'scaled_weight100'}"